pesekt1/SWC3-Web-Server/README.md

 ```

 - A web client app can save the token and use it to access different endpoints.
+    - See the React.js web client app for this server here on gitHub: [SWC3-React-Frontend](https://github.com/pesekt1/SWC3-React-Frontend)
 - We can use Postman as well:
     - Create POST http request - request body will contain user credentials
     - Create an Environment in Postman with authToken variable